 The first: Richard Carleton Meeker, a producer whom she wed at the age of 18 in 1955.
 The following year, the couple welcomed their first and only child, Richie (who would later tragically die in a freak gun accident in 1980).
 But the pair soon called it quits, divorcing in 1961.

 Her On-Screen Husband: Dick Van Dyke

 That same year marked the beginning of The Dick Van Dyke Show, in which Moore portrayed Laura Petrie, the wife of Dick Van Dyke's character, Rob Petrie, in the sitcom.
-And yes, we know Moore wasn't reallyyy married to the legendary actor, obvi.
-But how could we not include a photo of these two cuties playing bride and groom?!
+And yes, we know Moore wasn't really married to the legendary actor, obvi.
+But how could we not include a photo of these two cuties playing the bride and groom?!

 Her Second Marriage: Grant Tinker

 Moore's second IRL hubby was CBS executive Grant Tinker.
 Moore and Tinker tied the knot on June 1, 1962, in Las Vegas, at Nevada's Dunes Hotel.